-The Mercedes CLS showed the world that four doors could offer supercar levels of driveway appeal.
-The Mercedes CLA has been developed to replicate that success.
+The Mercedes-Benz CLS showed the world that four doors could offer supercar levels of driveway appeal, and the Mercedes-Benz CLA has been developed to replicate that success.

-Two engines make the launch line-up: the 1.6-litre, petrol-powered CLA180 and the 2.1-litre turbodiesel CLA220 CDI.
-A lower-power CLA200 CDI will join the range later, alongside a CLA250 and four-wheel drive CLA250 4Matic.
-Performance fans will be most interested in the CLA45 AMG sports saloon, also to follow later this year.
+Engine options consist of the 1.6-litre petrol-powered CLA180 and the 2.1-litre turbodiesel CLA220 CDI.
+A lower-power CLA200 CDI will join the range later, alongside a CLA250 and four-wheel-drive CLA250 4Matic.
+Performance fans will be most interested in the CLA45 AMG sports saloon, covered in its own review here.

 The question is, though, can the CLA do for the A-class what the CLS achieved for the E-class?
 Or will this new model merely manage what the Vauxhall Belmont did for the Astra?
 Let's find out.